IQSS/dataverse/doc/sphinx-guides/source/container/dev-usage.rst

 This command opens an interactive shell within the dataverse-1 container.

-2. Navigate to the Log Files Directory
+2. Navigate to the Log Files directory
 Once inside the container, navigate to the directory where Dataverse logs are stored:

 .. code-block::